LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 Elasticsearch will display the mapping it has created.
 It lists the fields in alphabetical order.
 This document is identical to the one we indexed into temp_index.
 To save space, the screenshots of the mapping has not been included here.

 **Step 3: Edit the mapping**

 Copy and paste the mapping from step 2 into the Kibana console.
+From the pasted results, remove the test index along with its opening and closing brackets.
 Edit the mapping to fit your use case.

 ![image](https://user-images.githubusercontent.com/60980933/121617475-3b72a500-ca22-11eb-885b-4fab72db17b5.png)